UPDATE: Research Guide on Global Health Law

 Newspaper and news websites, as well as blogs, can be excellent sources for information on international developments in health law and public health.
 The following is a list of selected news sources and blogs that cover these topics.
 Note that a comprehensive collection of links for legal-related blogs is available in JUSTIA’s BlawgSearch; the lists there are organized by practice area, geographic focus, and by law school sponsorship.
 Try both the “Health Care Law” and “International Law” categories for blogs that may be useful for global health law research.

-A hodgepodge of legal instruments constitutes the framework of the developing field of global health law.
+A hodgepodge of legal instruments constitutes the framework of global health law.
 These norms encompass both “hard” (binding) and “soft” (non-binding) law and are enacted by state and non-state actors.
+Both types of norms were frequently issued during the COVID-19 pandemic at the international, national, and local levels.

 The WHO, which is a specialized agency of the United Nations, is the world’s foremost health IGO.
 Established in 1948, it plays a major role in promulgating health law instruments, which it does primarily through its World Health Assembly (currently, 194 members).
 More specifically, the Constitution of the WHO provides for the adoption of conventions and agreements (Article 19), regulations (Article 21), and recommendations (Article 23).
-The WHO, however, lacks the authority to enforce compliance, and this role is left to domestic law and policy.[6]
+A compilation of the WTO’s basic documents (current through May 31, 2019) is available in PDF format via the WTO website.

-In addition to “hard” law, the WHO enacts “soft” norms, such as recommendations under Article 23 of its constitution.
-Prominent recommendations include the International Code of Marketing of Breast-Milk Substitutes (1981), The WHO Global Code of Practice on the International Recruitment of Health Personnel, (2010), and the Pandemic Influenza Preparedness (PIP) Framework (2011).
+In addition to “hard” law, the WHO enacts “soft” norms, such as recommendations, under Article 23 of its constitution.
+Prominent recommendations include the International Code of Marketing of Breast-Milk Substitutes (1981), the WHO Global Code of Practice on the International Recruitment of Health Personnel (2010), and the Pandemic Influenza Preparedness (PIP) Framework (2021).
 Other “soft” law WHO instruments are resolutions, decisions, annexes, action plans, and various global strategies.
-These documents, as well as WHO General Assembly and Executive Board materials, are available on the organization’s website via the main “Governance” tab, or via the WHO’s IRIS database (Institutional Repository for Information Sharing).
+These documents, as well as WHO General Assembly and Executive Board materials, are available on the organization’s website via the main “Governance” tab or via the WHO’s IRIS database (Institutional Repository for Information Sharing).
 For more on the WTO and its normative powers, see Chapter 4 (“Fulfilling the Promise of the World Health Organization”) in Professor Lawrence O. Gostin’s Global Health Law (Harvard UP, 2014).

 Also, part of the developing global health law framework are norms promulgated outside the WHO context.
 These include “hard” law international instruments, such as the International Covenant on Economic, Social and Cultural Rights (1976), which guarantees the individual’s right to the highest possible level of physical and mental health.[9]
 In general, for multilateral treaties that address health and health-related matters, conduct keyword or subject searches in the United Nations Treaty Collection.
 See also the 2010 version of this guide under “Basic Documents-Treaties of International Health Law” and the Annex in Fact Sheet No. 31 on “The Right to Health” (WHO and OHCHR, 2008).